 Veneers range in thickness from 1 millimeter down to 0.2mm.
 Dentists don’t need to drill much off the tooth to provide room for them.
 The standard veneer prep doesn’t really extend to the back side of the tooth either.

 The standard tooth reduction for dental crowns is 2mm or more.
 Crowns cover the entire tooth and basically remove all of the enamel from the tooth.
 More skilled cosmetic dentists tend to be more conservative and often are able to maintain some enamel.

 When are veneers the best choice?

 Veneers are a great choice when the issues you want to address are relatively minor and aesthetic in nature.
 Veneers are an excellent solution for problems such as badly stained teeth, chipped teeth, minor cracks in teeth, small gaps between the teeth and superficial misalignment.
-In these cases, veneers can significantly improve the overall color and regularity in appearance of the teeth, delivering a much-improved smile.
+In these cases, veneers can significantly improve the overall color and regularity in the appearance of the teeth, delivering a much-improved smile.

 Except in some very specific circumstances, once a veneer has been applied to a tooth, it will always require covering going forward.
 You might need a replacement veneer, or the tooth could be further reduced allowing the placement of a crown.
-Veneers are just as permanent as a crown and shouldn’t be chosen on the basis that they are either temporary or reversible.
+Veneers are just as permanent as a crown and shouldn’t be chosen with the thought that they are temporary or reversible.